liuyehcf/BlogSource/_posts/Java-sun-Unsafe-源码剖析.md

         putDouble(o, (long) offset, x);
     }

-    // These work on values in the C heap.
+    //These work on values in the C heap.

     /**
      * Fetches a value from a given memory address.
 If the address is zero, or